no-gravity/html_editor/README.md

-## Real-Time HTML EditorA lean and fast html editor with instant preview
+## Real-Time HTML Editor
+A lean and fast html editor with instant preview

 `v1.1`: `2023-07-26`